Privacy policy

 8. WITHDRAWING CONSENT

 Where we are processing your personal data with your consent (e.g. to send you event information via email, post, or telephone call) then please be advised that you can withdraw this at any time.
-If you would like to withdraw your consent, then please call us on 01772 629171.

 If you do ask us to stop sending marketing communications, please note that we will continue to send you administrative communications as needed, and that we may be unable to stop some marketing communications that you had been selected for prior to you withdrawing consent.